Install .NET on macOS

 In this article, you'll learn how to install .NET on macOS. .NET is made up of the runtime and the SDK.
 The runtime is used to run a .NET app and may or may not be included with the app.
 The SDK is used to create .NET apps and libraries.
 The .NET runtime is always installed with the SDK.

 The following table is a list of currently supported .NET releases and the versions of macOS they're supported on.
-These versions remain supported either the version of .NET reaches end-of-support.
+These versions remain supported until the version of .NET reaches end-of-support.

-- A ✔️ indicates that the version of .NET Core is still supported.
+- A ✔️ indicates that the version of .NET is still supported.

-- A ❌ indicates that the version of .NET Core isn't supported.
+- A ❌ indicates that the version of .NET isn't supported.

 The following versions of .NET are ❌ no longer supported.
 The downloads for these still remain published: